If you’re buying a franchise for the first time, it can be difficult to know where to start. Here’s our comprehensive guide to get you started.

 How does a franchisee get paid?

-A franchisee is not paid under a franchise agreement.
-Instead a franchisee will make a profit from the business of the franchise.
-As a result, if your franchisee business is making a loss, you will not get paid.
+You’re not paid under a franchise agreement, rather you take a profit from the business of the franchise.
+So, if your franchise is making a loss, you’ll not get paid.

-Given that you’ll still need to pay royalty fees when making a loss, you should think carefully what you’d do in this situation, and indeed, if buying a franchise is appropriate for you.
+Given that you still need to pay royalty fees when making a loss, you should think carefully what you’d do in this situation, and indeed if buying a franchise is right for you.

 How much does buying a franchise cost?
-What price should you expect to pay for a franchise?
-How do you judge whether it’s the correct price?
+How do you tell if it’s a good price?

 There is no average cost of a franchise because it depends on the franchise and its reputation.
 A small franchise may require a minimum investment of £500, whereas a large reputable franchise like Clarks may cost £150,000.